cloudquery/cloudquery/website/pages/docs/cli/sync.md

 # Overview

-Fetch command is the core command for CloudQuery.
-It extracts the configuration of your cloud assets, transforms them and loads them into a single PostgreSQL database.
+Sync command is the core command for CloudQuery.
+It does the following:

+- Reads a given directory to read all configuration files
+- Downloads all source and destination plugins specified in the configuration
+- Start source plugins with the given config and sync the information extract by the source plugins to the specified destination plugins.

 ## Running